fernandobhz/github-issues/README.md

 ## ENV Vars

-* PORT: The por that this backup should listen to
+* PORT: The port that this backend should listen to
 * BCRYPT_ROUNDS: How many rounds bcrypt should use
 * JWT_SECRET: A secret password to encrypt JWT
 * MONGO_CONNECTION_STRING: The mongodb connection string
-* GITHUB_API_ENDPOINT: The github api, nowadays: https://api.github.com/
+* GITHUB_API_ENDPOINT: The github api, this is optional there is a default value to "https://api.github.com/"

 ## GITHub Credentials
 *IMPORTANT*